 Health Services offers immediate care, health counseling, referrals, and wellness education.
-Care and resources are provided free to AU students in partnership with Community Hospital Anderson, and all Health Services staff members are trained specialists from the Community Health Network.
+Care and resources are provided free to full-time AU students in partnership with Community Hospital Anderson, and all Health Services staff members are trained specialists from the Community Health Network.

 Services are offered by appointment only.
 Health Services is located at 307 Cottage Ave (behind Myers Hall).